diasks2/pragmatic_tokenizer/README.md

 ## Language Support

 The following lists the current level of support for different languages.
-Pull requests or help for any languages that are not fully supported would be greatly appreciated. *N.B. - contractions might not be applicable for all languages below - in that case the CONTRACTIONS hash should stay empty.*
+Pull requests or help for any languages that are not fully supported would be greatly appreciated.

+*N.B. - contractions might not be applicable for all languages below - in that case the CONTRACTIONS hash should stay empty.*

 ##### English
 Specs: Yes
 Abbreviations: Yes
 Stop Words: Yes
 Contractions: Yes

 ##### Arabic
 Specs: No
 Abbreviations: Yes
 Stop Words: Yes
 Contractions: No

 ##### Bulgarian
 Specs: No
 Abbreviations: Yes
 Stop Words: Yes
 Contractions: No

 ##### Catalan
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### Czech
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### Danish
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

-##### German
+##### Deutsch
 Specs: More needed
 Abbreviations: Yes
 Stop Words: Yes
 Contractions: No

 ##### Finnish
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### French
 Specs: More needed
 Abbreviations: Yes
 Stop Words: Yes
 Contractions: No

 ##### Greek
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### Indonesian
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### Italian
 Specs: No
 Abbreviations: Yes
 Stop Words: Yes
 Contractions: No

 ##### Latvian
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### Norwegian
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### Persian
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### Polish
 Specs: No
 Abbreviations: Yes
 Stop Words: Yes
 Contractions: No

 ##### Portuguese
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### Romanian
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### Russian
 Specs: No
 Abbreviations: Yes
 Stop Words: Yes
 Contractions: No

 ##### Slovak
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### Spanish
 Specs: No
 Abbreviations: Yes
 Stop Words: Yes
 Contractions: Yes

 ##### Swedish
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ##### Turkish
 Specs: No
 Abbreviations: No
 Stop Words: Yes
 Contractions: No

 ## Development